ernestyalumni/CompPhys/Cpp/README.md

-# Cpp - C++ code and examples for Computational Physics and Computational Fluid Dynamics (CFD), now some Deep Learning/Machine Learning as well
+# Cpp - C++ code and examples for Computational Physics and Computational Fluid Dynamics (CFD)

 ## Abstract

-This directory has C++ code examples that helps me (i.e. "developer tools") for the applications I'm interested in: Computational Physics, Computational Fluid Dynamics, and now, some Deep Learning/Machine Learning (which I hope to use for Computational Physics and CFD).
+This directory has C++ code examples that helps me (i.e. "developer tools") for the applications I'm interested in: Computational Physics, Computational Fluid Dynamics.

 (20160713) I'm reading and going through